 Teaching and Administrative Duties

 Faculty who are appointed as program or discipline coordinators will receive a reduction in their teaching assignment.
-The Division Head will recommend a modification of teaching assignment, in consultation with the program or discipline coordinator, to the Associate Dean, who will give final approval.
+The Division Head will recommend a modification of teaching assignment, in consultation with the program or discipline coordinator, to the Vice Chancellor for Academic Affairs, who will give final approval.
 Key issues are the size and complexity of the degree program and the breadth of recruitment and retention duties.

 Faculty who serve as Campus College Resource and Representative (C2R2) will receive a 3- credit reduction in their teaching assignment.